Kyle Busch Infamously Smashed a $25,000 Guitar at Nashville Superspeedway and Was Also Involved in the Track’s Most Famous Wreck With Clint Bowyer

-But that infamous incident certainly isn’t the only noise Busch has made in Music City as he’s recorded three victories on the 1.333-mile concrete oval and was also involved in the most famous wreck at Nashville Superspeedway, a crash that also involved Clint Bowyer.
+That being said, that infamous incident certainly isn’t the only noise Busch has made in Music City, as he’s recorded several victories on the 1.333-mile concrete oval and was also involved in the most famous wreck at Nashville Superspeedway, a crash that also involved Clint Bowyer.

-Kyle Busch and Clint Bowyer were involved at the most famous NASCAR wreck at Nashville Superspeedway in 2005
+Kyle Busch and Clint Bowyer were involved in the most famous NASCAR wreck at Nashville Superspeedway in 2004

 Opened in 2001, Nashville Superspeedway hosted NASCAR Busch/Nationwide Series and Truck Series races until 2011, perhaps none more notable than the Busch Series Pepsi 300 in April 2004.

-The 225-lap race featured a number of future superstars still looking for their first NASCAR victory, including 18-year-old Busch and 24-year-old Bowyer, both of whom put themselves in great position to nab that first win.
-Bowyer led 104 laps that afternoon but Busch was able to sneak by him with two laps remaining with veterans Robby Gordon and Johnny Benson not far behind.
+The 225-lap race featured several future superstars still looking for their first NASCAR victory, including 18-year-old Busch and 24-year-old Bowyer, both of whom put themselves in great position to nab that first win.
+Bowyer led 104 laps that afternoon, but Busch was able to sneak by him with two laps remaining, with veterans Robby Gordon and Johnny Benson not far behind.

 But as the front four hit Turn 2, Bowyer slightly nudged Busch, sending him spinning.
 But Busch wasn’t the only one to spin out as all four cars were collected in the ensuing crash, allowing Michael Waltrip to slide on by to take his 11th and final checkered flag in the second-tier series.

 Busch wouldn’t have to wait much longer to record his first NASCAR win as he took a Busch Series race at Richmond the following month.
 Bowyer would have to wait a little longer, finally taking his first checkered flag in June 2005, oddly enough at Nashville Superspeedway.